Ajnasz/IniReader/README.md

 Method to get or set a configuration value, or a section or the whole configuration as an object

 #### Arguments: ####
-* prop: (Optional), String, The name of the property or block.
+* prop: (Optional), String, Array, The name of the property or block.
 If the argument is empty, it will return the whole configuration object.
 To retreive a block, give the name of the block. `iniReaderInstance.param('blockname')`.
-To retreive a property value, give the name of the block and the property name concatenated witha a dot: `blockname.propertyname`.
+To retreive a property value, give the name of the block and the property name concatenated with a dot `blockname.propertyname` or as array `["blockname", "propertyname"]`
 * value: (Optional), String,Number,Object, The value of the parameter.
 Pass an object to add several properties to a section

 ### interpolate ###